NemboKid/Python-Robot/README.md

 Your future assistant!

-(Will try to improve him continiously)
+(I will try to improve him continiously)